What Is the Dental Implant Recovery Time?

 Why Does It Take So Long for Dental Implants to Heal?

 The precise amount of time needed to finish a particular implant operation depends on several factors.
 For instance, the process will take much longer if a bone graft is necessary before any implant surgery can start.
-It would help if you had enough jawbone density to support the dental implant to have a successful implant.
+It would help if you had enough jawbone density to support the SF dental implant to have a successful implant.

 How Long Will It Take if You Undergo Bone Grafting?